-Download GK61 software download here: GK61 Drivers and Software
+Download GK61 software download here: GK61 Companion Software

 The GK61 is a standard-sized 60% keyboard featuring RGB backlighting, USB-C wired connection, and Gateron brand optical switches.
 The USB-C cable is detachable for convenience of portability.
 Stabilizers come pre-lubed.